يَا أَيُّهَا الَّذِينَ آمَنُوا أَطِيعُوا اللَّهَ وَأَطِيعُوا الرَّسُولَ وَأُولِي الْأَمْرِ مِنكُمْ ۖ

 It’s simple!
-There are always different perspective and views of issues and things which are not against Allah’s law nor it is a sinful.
-But even in such cases people could get into strong disagreement, therefore might disapproves it.
-This Hadith is warning on those disapproval.
+There are always different perspective and views on issues and things which are not against Allah’s law nor it is sinful.
+But even in such cases, people could get into a strong disagreement, therefore might disapprove it.
+This Hadith is warning on that disapproval.

 The bottom line to draw and reconcile the both Hadith is that:

 Whatever decision a ruler takes as long as it does not consist of a sinful and disobedience of Allah’s law, a Muslim ruler has to be obeyed.